 In field placements, KU Law students perform legal work under the supervision of a practicing attorney at approved government agencies, nonprofit organizations, and courts.
-KU Law offers specialized placement opportunities in criminal prosecution, elder law, the judicial and legislative branches, and the medical-legal partnership setting.
+KU Law offers specialized placement opportunities in criminal prosecution, elder law, the judicial branch, and the medical-legal partnership setting.
 Or students can enroll in the general Field Placement Program.
 In either scenario, field placements also include a classroom component taught by a KU Law faculty member.

 Students work with prosecutors in Kansas state district attorneys' offices as well as the office of the U.S. Attorney.
 They participate in nearly all phases of the criminal process, including trial work.